memaar92/42_Swifty_Companion/README.md

 ## Implemented features include:
 - Sign in with 42
-- Authentication Management using the Actor protocol & keychain storage of access token
+- Authentication Management using the actor type & keychain storage of access token
 - Profile View
 - Detail View showcasing projects and skills
 - List and search for peers (with infinite scroll and option to filter for active peers)